consistent-milk12/docs-md/generated_docs/object/read/index.md

 - `fn name(&self) -> Result<&'data str>`

   Returns the name of the COMDAT section group.

+  Returns an error if the name is not UTF-8.

 - `fn sections(&self) -> <Self as >::SectionIterator`